YegorDB/THPoker/README.md

 # because of combo base cards here is (8♥, 8♣)
 ```

-Full house and two pairs (which combo base cards consist of two parts) can be half nominal.
+Full house and two pairs (which combo base cards consist of two parts) can be half nominal

 ```python
 from thpoker.core import Table, Hand, Combo